wajeht/notify/README.md

 - [ ] encrypt all configs
 - [x] basic faqs
 - [ ] performance tuning - sql/handlers
+- [ ] structure logging instead of console.log - use pino
 - [ ] infer types from validation to handler - 🤔 maybe use zod?

 # 📑 Docs